Bekyilma/Recommendation-based-on-sequence-/README.md

 Windows users are well advised to try the Enthought distribution, which conveniently includes Python & NumPy & SciPy in a single bundle, and is free for academic use.

-## Install Python and easy_install
-This package uses setuptools, which is a common way of installing python modules.
-To install in your home directory, use:

-python setup.py install --user
-To install for all users on Unix/Linux:

-sudo python setup.py install
-For more detailed installation instructions, see the web page http://nimfa.biolab.si Check what version of Python you have with:
+Check what version of Python you have with:

 python --version